Suggested links

 However, it’s important to note that not all mesothelioma cases can be treated with targeted therapy.
 You may have to undergo specific genetic or biomarker testing to find out if you’re eligible.

 The best way to determine whether you’re a good candidate for targeted therapy is to speak with a specialist.
-Use our Free Doctor Match to find a mesothelioma specialist near you.
+Use our Free Doctor Match to connect with a mesothelioma specialist near you.

 How Does Targeted Therapy Treat Mesothelioma?